semojs/semo/docs/guide/config/index.md

 ## Modifying Configuration via Command Line

-Of course, we can modify the configuration by editing the configuration file, but Semo also provides a command line tool to edit the configuration.
-With this command line tool, we can customize certain configurations through scripts.
+We can certainly modify the configuration by editing the configuration file, but Semo also provides command-line tools for editing configurations.
+With the help of these tools, certain configurations can be customized using scripts.

 ```
 semo config set a.b.c d 'some comment' -g